Part 3 - Device Registration

 - The device connects directly to Losant’s MQTT broker.

-As you can see there are a lot of steps involved in pairing a device.
-This guide will cover details for steps 5 and 6, which involve creating an Experience Endpoint for registration.
-The other steps are very specific to the actual hardware used and are outside the scope of this guide.
+This guide details steps 5 and 6, which create an Experience Endpoint for registration.
+The other steps are specific to the actual hardware used and are outside the scope of this guide.

-The first thing we need to do is create the POST /devices
+The first step is to create the POST /devices

-endpoint that our device can use to register itself.
+endpoint that your device can use to register itself:

 - Set the